LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

 At the top of your Microsoft Office apps, you can use *Microsoft Search* to quickly find what you need.
-People who are blind and navigate the ribbon with a screen reader can see steps, and people with dyslexia can describe the feature they're looking for if they can't remember the word!
+People who are blind and navigate the ribbon with a screen reader can "see" steps, and people with dyslexia can describe the feature they're looking for, even if they can't remember the word!

 ![](https://o365hq.com/images/650.png)